 Then, pressure to use the colonizer's language blocked out the social reality of the pre-colonial world.
 Now, denying the usefulness of English obscures a social reality.
 Our globalized world requires preserving heritage and community in ways beyond attachment to language or physical place.
 Culture is embedded in language, but it cannot be reduced to language.
 We need international communication; speaking the same language no longer proves shared identity.

 Discussion of "linguistic hegemony" focuses on English, for obvious reasons.
 Yet reactionary linguistic protectionism has caused more damage than the encroachment of English.
 Ostensibly a means of national unity, the promotion of one official national language often effaces linguistic variation and marginalizes their speakers.
-The harm of this strategy (seen at one point or another in China, India, Cambodia, Turkey et al.) results from the claim of authenticity —
+The harm of this strategy (seen at one point or another in China, India, Cambodia, Turkey et al.) results from the claim of authenticity — that one language represents the interests and culture of everyone.
+English makes no such claim.
+It's an outsider's language, connecting people rather than defining them.

 The fear that learning English will dilute cultural identity is frankly silly.
 Learning a new language allows a more complex and intimate relationship with the mother tongue.
 Translating requires attuning oneself more closely to the contours and snags of language.
 Around the world, untranslatable words become a source of pride and identity: Portuguese "saudade"; German "Weltschmerz."
 The giddy recognition that certain words can only belong to "us" are sparked by difficulties in translation.
 Exposing insufficiencies in a new language means recognizing the unique contributions of your own language.
 This ability exists alongside the tangible benefits of translating recipes, traditions, and songs that make up heritage.